 Front-running and the mempool: the dark forest risk

 The documented defence is a private transaction relay.
-Flashbots Protect sends your transaction straight to block builders, skipping the public mempool, so front-runners never see it.
+Flashbots Protect routes your transaction through a private mempool to block builders, so front-running and sandwich bots never see it, and reverting transactions are simply not included.
 It costs a small premium.
 Newer designs like CoW Protocol use intent-based architectures that remove mempool visibility entirely.
 None of this is optional for serious attempts — it’s table stakes.

 A flash loan execution checklist (test before you risk anything)